RiledUpCrow/Flier/docs/Action.md

 # Action

-Action is something that happens in a Game.
+Action is something that happens in a game.
 It can be simple like restoring fuel in the Engine or more complex like shooting a homing missile.
 Actions are defined in _actions.yml_ file.
 Each one has a `type` which specifies what it does and additional options which specify how it does that.
 All available types are listed below.

 ```
 some_action: